DoubtfulTurnip/CTF-Toolkit/README.md

 # CTFtoolkit

+DO NOT USE THIS YET IT IS NOT WORKING - I will remove this line when it works again

 There is nothing particularly special about this script.
 It just installs several tools that I have found useful for CTF challenges.
 It is in a very alpha release state at the moment but I am looking to make it a lot more streamline as I improve it and add more tools.

 I will eventually put a complete breakdown of what it installs within this README.
 It should be fairly obvious by just looking at the CTFInstallScript.sh file.